tray0019/SpringBoot-Fundamental/README.md

 # SpringBoot-RESTful-API
 Understand Spring boot fundamental.
 Learn and do Spring RESTful API and JPA.

+This project takes in a Topic and Course Class.
+The topic class represent programming topic and course would be courses for the Topic.

 ## How to run
 1. Clone the repository
 2. Open in Java IDE